Agent215/AbrahamSchultz_3207Labs/lab4/README.md

 - BLOCK   // this will describe meta data of the blocks

 Additionally, the user should be able to use the shell to display the file hierarchy of the file system to the terminal.
 Also, we should be able to navigate to at least one other directory and view its contents.
 The files for this project are only required to be text files.
 So, we should be able to print the contents of the file to the screen also.
+This is acomplished by having a current working directory variable that starts at the root.
+When we hit cd, we just check to make sure there is a file, that has the directory flag flipped with the matching name. then we change the cwd to that name. displaying the files works in the same way, except we search the fat for any files whos parent variable matches the cwd, then print to the screen.

 when we mount a disk initially, we will create new FAT with no files.
 If we mount an existing disk, then we must look to the starting super block where the meta data for the FAT is.
 We will then load the metadata in to our structs listed above.